alexcpn/alexcpn.github.io/html/NN/ml/8_cnn_network.md

 \frac{\partial z^2}{\partial w^2} = (1^{\rightarrow})^T* diag(a^1) =(a^{1})^T \quad
 $$

-- Caluculus - **Chain Rule - Single variable, Multi variable Chain rule, Vector Chain Rule**
+- Calculus - **Chain Rule - Single variable, Multi variable Chain rule, Vector Chain Rule**

   - Chain rule is used heavily to break down the partial derivate of Loss function with respect to weight into a chain of easily differentiable intermediate terms